faridreza99/HostPilotPro/replit.md

 # HostPilotPro - Hospitality Management Platform

 ## Overview
 HostPilotPro is a comprehensive, multi-tenant property management platform designed for licensing to hospitality professionals.
 It offers complete organization isolation, role-based access control, property management, task tracking, booking systems, and financial oversight with source attribution.
-The platform includes "Captain Cortex AI bot" - The Smart Co-Pilot for Property Management by HostPilotPro, providing intelligent assistance.
+The platform includes an AI bot, "Captain Cortex AI bot," providing intelligent assistance.
 It is built for scalable multi-tenant deployment with separate company domains, encrypted API key storage, and subscription-based licensing, aiming for a significant presence in the hospitality tech market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.